 Any other incantation of anxiety

-The coaching provided by Weston Psychology draws on a range of psychological treatment approaches dependant on each individual's needs and preferences.
+The therapy provided by Preston Psychology draws on a range of psychological treatment approaches dependant on each individual's needs and preferences.
 Listed below are several therapeutic approaches to overcoming unwanted anxiety.

 Cognitive Behavioural Therapy or CBT as it is more widely known is a method by which your problem thoughts, feelings and behaviours are identified and targeted for change.
 It can require you to challenge those unwanted and unhelpful thought processes in order to finally break free of them.
 CBT is one of the most popular and effective methods for treating anxiety, however a combination approach may be more appropriate.